santiRostan/gpu-ray-tracer/README.md

 </p>
 <p align="center">Render of a Cornell Box scene produced by this ray tracer.</p>

 This is a simple, compact and learning-oriented GPU ray tracer implemented in C++ and CUDA.
 It renders scenes defined in XML using Monte Carlo path tracing and writes PNG images.
-Examples include a Cornell Box, simple spheres, and a BVH stress test.
+This branch also adds environment-map lighting and a TOML-based scene authoring workflow for quickly iterating on showcase scenes.

 Quick highlights
 - Path tracing on the GPU (CUDA kernels)
+- Environment-map lighting with HDR/LDR texture loading
 - Simple material types: diffuse, metal, dielectric (glass), emissive
-- XML scene files in the `scenes/` folder for easy editing
+- XML scene files in the `scenes/` folder for direct editing
+- TOML scene specs plus lint/build/render helpers in `tools/`
+- CLI support for `--scene` and `--list-scenes`
 - BVH acceleration and PNG output via stb_image_write

 Prerequisites